Office of Energy and Sustainable Development

 • The social and economic benefits of the climate protection effort are shared across the community

-Get involved, make the vision a reality!
-Join one of the working groups of the Berkeley Climate Action Coalition.
-The Coalition is made up of local non-profits, educational institutions, businesses, faith-based organizations, public health organizations, neighborhood groups, government agencies and committed individuals, all working together to implement the Berkeley Climate Action Plan.
+Get Involved - Make the Vision a Reality: Join the Berkeley Climate Action Coalition a network of local non-profits, educational institutions, businesses, faith-based organizations, public health organizations, neighborhood groups, government agencies and committed individuals, all working together to implement the Berkeley Climate Action Plan.